-That is why, though few faiths are more demanding, most Jews at most times have stayed faithful to Judaism, living Jewish lives, building Jewish homes and continuing the Jewish story.
-That is why, with a faith as unshakeable as it has proved true, Moses was convinced that “Not with you alone do I make this covenant and this oath … but also with those who are not with us today.”
+That is why, though few faiths are more demanding, most Jews at most times have stayed faithful to Judaism, living Jewish lives, building Jewish homes, and continuing the Jewish story.
+That is why, with a faith as unshakeable as it has proved true, Moses was convinced that “not with you alone am I making this covenant and oath… with those, too, who are not with us today.”
 His gift to us is that through worshipping something so much greater than ourselves we become so much greater than we would otherwise have been.

 Why Judaism?
 Because there is no more challenging way of choosing life.

 A Letter in the Scroll: Understanding Our Jewish Identity and Exploring the Legacy of the World’s Oldest Religion (New York: Free Press, 2000).
 Published in Britain as Radical Then, Radical Now: The Legacy of the World’s Oldest Religion (London: HarperCollins, 2001).

 Walter Mischel, The Marshmallow Test, Bantam Press, 2014.

 - Why was it so important that Moses renewed the covenant with the Children of Israel?